Spotlight / By Serena Solomon / June 28, 2017

 Custom carpentry modernized an apartment making it clutter-free and footwear-forward

-Project: Match an entire apartment to previous renovations and build a dream shoe storage in Hell’s Kitchen.
+Project: Match an entire apartment to a previous renovation and build dream shoe storage in Hell’s Kitchen

 Before: When Matthew, the managing director of a fashion advertising agency, bought his apartment in 2012, only half of it had gone through a renovation.
 A few elements, such as the kitchen, bathroom, and floors, were in the present.
 Everything else stood sadly in the past.
 The old radiators stuck out like sore thumbs.
 So did the sliding doors of the storage closets.
 Then Matthew had the sartorial problem of 87 pairs of shoes stacked up against a wall in the one-bedroom co-op.
 “I really wanted to bring the entire apartment up to a modern, minimalist, clutter-free design,” said Matthew.